Today we have a follow-up to yesterday’s article about how to ACTUALLY double your profit.

 - You increased the rate of your new list signups by a whopping TWO extra people each month.
 (Not that hard if your list content becomes more targeted and you fix your website so that people are given more opportunities to join.)

 - You increased your total monthly website traffic by a whopping FIFTY extra visitors each month.
 (Not that hard if your site/blog content becomes more targeted and worth sharing more.
-And we’re talking just a new 50 people here, not even increasing the rate of new visitors.)
+And we’re just talking about 50 new people here, we’re not even going into increasing the rate of new visitors over time.)

 - You increased your click-through/purchase conversion by a whopping ONE extra sale a month.
 (Not that hard if your site content and list content gives people – especially new people – more opportunities to buy.)